harisfayyaz-56/FYP-Prototype/README.md

   # LiviSync Roommate Matching App

   This is a code bundle for LiviSync Roommate Matching App.
-The original project is available at https://www.figma.com/design/pjreo0JYdkownpGUADdCU4/LiviSync-Roommate-Matching-App.

   ## Running the code